Here are your personalized results.

 Many successful individuals have a clear leading power and a clear limiting power, with the other two Primal powers somewhere in the middle.

-Generally, you grow fastest when you target your limiting Primal Power.
+Generally, you grow fastest when you develop your limiting Primal Power.
 In your case, commonsense.

-To strengthen your commonsense and boost your decision-making, read chapters 4 & 7 of Primal Intelligence.
+To strengthen your commonsense and boost your decision-making skills, read chapters 4 & 7 of Primal Intelligence.